-- Check your gear and clothing prior to getting into a vehicle or entering your home as ticks may hitchhike inside and pose a risk to you or other family members as they seek their meal.
+- Check your gear and clothing prior to getting into a vehicle or entering your home, ticks may hitchhike inside and pose a risk to you or other family members as they seek their meal.

-- Place outdoor exposed clothing directly into dryer on high heat for 20 minutes to kill any ticks that may be clinging to the fabric.
+- Prior to washing, place outdoor exposed clothing directly into dryer on high heat to kill any ticks that may be clinging to the fabric.
+Read more here.

 - Shower as soon as you come inside if you have been in tick habitat.